Saturday, June 30, 2007

 Diet, suggested by friend

-you eat cereal for b'fast, a bananna at 10am, and protein for lunch with salade.
+you eat cereal for b'fast, a bananna at 10am, and protein for lunch with salade.if you try and it works, drop me a line or a comment here in the blog :)

 4pm you have a yogurt and for dinner again protein.